dshivnit/cyber-security-course/cyber-security-course/1.0 Types of Attacks & Defense/1.2 Defense/SOC - Security Operations Centre.md

 - Server Logs
 	- Always consider the various types of Servers there are in commission
 	- Logs will detail various, almost every action item that happens on a server, a common one would be numerous incorrect logins which would raise flags
-	- Grep is your friend ^ _ ^ as is le pipe | (not other kinds of pipe, ye twat)
+	- Grep is your friend ^ _ ^ as is pipe | (not other kinds of pipe, ye twat)
 - DNS Activity
 	- Mainly inspecting internal DNS requests
 - Firewall Logs
-	- Logs here can reveal a mass amount of information in regards to what packs are being passed to and from respective networks
+	- Logs here can reveal a mass amount of information in regards to what packets are being passed to and from respective networks
 	- Ability to pick up anomalies and relevant patterns
 - DHCP Logs
 	- In particular new devices that have joined the network (unmanaged devices I'd say)